shawn1m/overture/README.md

 ## Usages

 Start with the default config file `./config.yml`

-**Only file having a `.json` suffix will be considered as json format for compatibility reason, and this support is deprecated right now.**
+**Only file having a `.json` suffix will be considered as json format for compatibility and that support is deprecated.**

     $ ./overture